face144/GMS2-OnlineShooterEngine/README.md

 # Online Shooter

-This repository is a client-server engine for an online shooter game made with gamemaker studio 2.
+This repository is a client-server engine for an online shooter game made with Gamemaker Studio 2.

 	This engine is currently includes:
 		-Player unique id management (server and client side);